Generative Modelling of L\'evy Area for High Order SDE Simulation: SDE Numerical Schemes

 What remains to full specify the numerical schemes is to compute the one step recursion for the various numerical schemes applied log-Heston SDE from \cref{eq:logheston_sde}.
 Full details and derivations of the vector field derivatives can be found in \cite{Terada}.
 The no-area Milstein update is given by

-The Strang log-ODE recursion is more involved as it involves solving two ordinary differential equations: one for the Stratonovich drift and one corresponding to the diffusion terms.
+The Strang log-ODE recursion is more involved as it involves solving two ordinary differential equations: one for the Stratonovich drift and one involving diffusion terms.
 Fortunately, these are analytically solvable, with the resulting scheme given by